phillipshreves/battle-of-the-bandwidth/README.md

 A modern web application for tracking and monitoring maximum network bandwidth.

-The application runs a speed test on a  set interval(60 minute default) and stores the result.
+The application runs a speed test on a set interval and stores the result.
 The results are then display on a filtered chart, to provide an quick overview of network performance.

  Built with:
 - React web interface